menu-control

 Schumer said US security assistance to Israel transcends any one prime minister or any one government.

-"This is about Israel's long term security and honoring a cornerstone of United States policy that we will give Israel, a democracy and a steadfast ally, the resources it needs to protect itself in a difficult world," he said.
+“This is about Israel’s long-term security and honoring a cornerstone of United States policy that we will give Israel, a democracy and a steadfast ally, the resources it needs to protect itself in a difficult world,” he said.

-Fellow Democrat Sen. Ben Cardin, who chairs the Senate Foreign Relations Committee, directly criticized Sanders and slammed his colleagues who blamed Israel for the destruction in Gaza instead of Hamas.
+FELLOW DEMOCRAT Sen. Ben Cardin, who chairs the Senate Foreign Relations Committee, directly criticized Sanders and slammed his colleagues who blamed Israel for the destruction in Gaza instead of Hamas.

-He also criticized the resolutions for seeking to prevent the sale of weapons that would not be delivered to Israel for one to three years and not be used in the current conflicts.
+He also criticized the resolutions for seeking to prevent the sale of weapons that would not be delivered to Israel for one to three years and would not be used in the current conflicts.

-This is the wrong vehicle for expressing ourselves in regards to the conflict that exists today, Cardin said, but if we are going to talk about the conflict that exists today then the spotlight should be on Hamas, not Israel.
+This is the wrong vehicle for expressing ourselves in regards to the conflict that exists today, Cardin said, but if we are going to talk about the conflict that exists today, then the spotlight should be on Hamas, not Israel.

-"Where's the outrage in the international community?
-Where's the outrage here about Hamas holding hostages, some of whom are Americans.
-That's where the outrage should be," Cardin said.
+“Where’s the outrage in the international community?
+Where’s the outrage here about Hamas holding hostages, some of whom are Americans?
+That’s where the outrage should be,” Cardin said.

 In a statement, AIPAC said it commended the Senate for “standing with Israel and overwhelmingly rejecting proposed bans on critical weapons sales to the Jewish state as it fights to protect its families from Iran and its terrorist proxies.”